MohammmedAb/DarbAI-API-Endpoint/README.md

 - Clone locally and install packages with pip using `pip install -r requirements.txt`
 - Run locally using `hypercorn main:app --reload`

-## 📝 Notes

-- To learn about how to use FastAPI with most of its features, you can visit the [FastAPI Documentation](https://fastapi.tiangolo.com/tutorial/)
-- To learn about Hypercorn and how to configure it, read their [Documentation](https://hypercorn.readthedocs.io/)